sy77777en/video_annotation_folk/labels_markdown/cam_setup/point_of_view/index.md

 <h3>📖 Definition:</h3>
-Is this a 2D or 3D gaming video where the camera is positioned at the side of the character?
+Is this a side-view gaming video where the camera is placed to the side, capturing the scene or character in profile?

 <details>
 <summary><h4> Question (Definition)</h4></summary>